 If you don't want to hear the audio, just click on the speaker in the control area.

-The first three cameras (view of the pier from the south, view of the beach and view of Mori Point) are Ubiquiti G4Pro cameras.
+These cameras are Ubiquiti G4Pro cameras.
 They capture in 4K resolution.
 The compression levels are fairly high, so you don't always get the full benefit of 4K resolution, but it's still pretty good.
 If you view it full screen on a nice TV/monitor you can make out quite a bit of detail.
 They are mounted on one of my antenna masts, so they are completely exposed to the elements.
 We'll see how well they fair, and how often I'm going to have to clean the lenses.
 If it ends up being too bad, I'll probably mount them under the eaves of my roof to give at least some protection.
 UPDATE:The cameras have been fairing better than I expected.
 The only issue comes when there is a strong West/NorthWest wind and large surf, as that kicks a lot of salt in the air.
 There isn't much that can be done about that except for me to go out and clean the lenses.
 So if it's blurry, you may just need to wait for me to clean the lenses.